ROBLCX/SkeuoDTM/README.md

 ## Issues/Todo
 - Light Mode
 - Status Indicators
-- File Upload Progressbar
-- Padding tweaks
-- Color tweaks for the rebrand
 <br/>
 If you find any issues with SkeouCord, please submit a issue.